Comparatives ESL Games, Activities and Worksheets

 Comparatives Survey

 In this interesting comparatives activity, students conduct a class survey where they ask and answer questions using comparative adjectives.
-Students begin by completing a question on a card with the comparative form of the adjective in brackets.
-Students then go around the class asking the question on their card and recording their classmates' answers on the back, e.g. 'Which country do you think is bigger, Canada or the United States?'
-Students must answer each question in sentence form, e.g. 'I think that Canada is bigger than the United States'.
+Students begin by completing a survey question on a card with the comparative form of the adjective in brackets.
+Students then go around the class asking the question on their card and recording their classmates' answers on the back, e.g. 'Which country do you think is more amazing, India or Thailand?'
+Students must answer each question in sentence form, e.g. 'I think Thailand is more amazing than India.'
 When the students have spoken to everyone in the class, they write a short summary of their survey results and report back to the class on their findings.

 Comparatives Survey Preview